Professor Nathan Crilly

 About me

-He is a Fellow of the Design Research Society and serves on the Editorial Boards for Journal of Engineering Design, International Journal of Design Creativity & Innovation and Possibility Studies & Society.
-Before joining Cambridge University, Nathan held technical roles in the aerospace, software and consulting industries.
-He continues to consult on product development and user research issues for multi-national organisations, SMEs and startups.
+Nathan is a member of the Editorial Boards for Journal of Engineering Design, International Journal of Design Creativity & Innovation and Possibility Studies & Society.
+He is a Fellow of the Design Research Society and has previously held fellowships with the UK’s Engineering & Physical Sciences Research Council (2013–19); Clare College, Cambridge (2009–2016) and the Cambridge Centre for Research in the Arts, Social Sciences & Humanities (2014).
+Before joining the University of Cambridge, Nathan held technical roles in the aerospace and software industries.
+He continues to consult on product development, user research and creativity training for organisations ranging from large multi-national brands to small startups.

-At Cambridge, Nathan has developed and delivered courses focussing on engineering design, user-centred design, systems thinking, creativity, problem solving, sketching, visual representation, and verbal communication.
-He is an external examiner for the ‘Innovation Design Engineering’ double Masters programme run jointly by Imperial College London and the Royal College of Art.
-Nathan also delivers talks and training internationally on his research topics (e.g. creativity, problem-solving), the research methods he uses (e.g. interview techniques, literature review) and various aspects of research communication (e.g. writing, presenting)
+At Cambridge, Nathan has developed and delivered courses focusing on engineering design, user-centred design, systems thinking, creativity, problem-solving, sketching, visual representation, and verbal communication.
+For his contributions to education in the Engineering Department and wider University, Nathan was awarded a Pilkington Prize for teaching excellence in 2023.
+Nathan also delivers talks and training internationally on his research topics (e.g. creativity, problem-solving), the research methods he uses (e.g. interview techniques, disciplinary integration) and various aspects of research communication (e.g. writing, diagramming).

 Course